splware666/SWAGmeter/README.md

 # SWAGmeter
-A funny program for finding swag in videos
-Just choose language and drop link to video or any other ssshit =))
+A funny program for finding swag in videos, useful in YT Shorts Choose language and drop link to the video or any other SSSHIT you want yoooo